P. Shankar Rao

 Dr. P. Shankar Rao is an Indian veteran politician from the state of Telangana.
 He is a member of Indian National Congress Party and has been elected representative on five occasions, as a Member of a Legislative Assembly in Andhra Pradesh.

 Early and personal life

 Shankar Rao is the eldest son to P Rajaiah and Raja Narsamma.
 He has two younger brothers Penta Dayanand, Penta Jagannath and three sisters M Shakuntala, K Saraswathi, and G Jyothi.
-P Shankar Rao married G. Vishwashanti eldest daughter of G. Venkatswamy (popularly known as Kaka) a member of the Indian National Congress (INC) political party who was elected 7 times (4 times from Peddapalli Lok Sabha and 3 times from Siddipet Lok Sabha).
+P Shankar Rao married G. Vishwashanti eldest daughter of Gaddam Venkatswamy (popularly known as Kaka) a member of the Indian National Congress (INC) political party who was elected 7 times (4 times from Peddapalli Lok Sabha and 3 times from Siddipet Lok Sabha).
 He has two Sons P Shashank and P Sanjay, and one Daughter P Sushmita.

 Career

 Rao was first elected in 1983, as an MLA for the Shadnagar constituency.
 He was subsequently re-elected for that constituency on three (1989, 1999, 2004) more occasions.
 He served as Irrigation Minister in Kotla Vijaya Bhaskara Reddy's cabinet.
 Along with Y. S. Rajasekhara Reddy, the then CLP leader, he played a key role as Deputy CLP Leader when the party was in the opposition.

 He was elected from Secunderabad Cantonment Constituency in 2009, this being his first appointment from that constituency but his fifth term as MLA, overall.
 He did not contest the 2014 elections.

 He held different posts in the party and government in his political career of more than four decades.
 He was a minister for Government of Andhra Pradesh (before bifurcation) for the second time in Kiran Kumar Reddy cabinet.
 His portfolios were Public Enterprises, Handlooms & Textiles, Small Scale Industries, Khadi and Village Industries & Spinning Mills..
 He has served as Cabinet Minister two times in his career.